dankgarlic1/AI-Chatbot/README.md

 - **AI Responses**: Receive intelligent responses powered by OpenAI's conversational model.
 - **Secure Communication**: Enjoy secure and private conversations with robust authentication.

-## Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License

 This project is licensed under a **Commercial License**.
 You may not copy, distribute, or modify this software without explicit permission.
 For detailed licensing terms, please refer to the `LICENSE` file in the repository.